Bank of Montreal (NYSE:BMO) Sees Unusually-High Trading Volume

 Shares of Bank of Montreal (NYSE:BMO) (TSE:BMO) saw unusually-high trading volume on Friday .
 Approximately 10,971 shares changed hands during mid-day trading, a decline of 98% from the previous session’s volume of 671,990 shares.The stock last traded at $103.51 and had previously closed at $103.42.

 BMO has been the topic of a number of research analyst reports.
-Cannonball Research reissued a “buy” rating on shares of Bank of Montreal in a research note on Wednesday, April 21st.
+National Bank Financial raised Bank of Montreal from a “sector perform” rating to an “outperform” rating in a research note on Monday, March 8th.
+Cannonball Research restated a “buy” rating on shares of Bank of Montreal in a research report on Wednesday, April 21st.
 Zacks Investment Research upgraded shares of Bank of Montreal from a “hold” rating to a “buy” rating and set a $113.00 price target for the company in a research report on Thursday, May 20th.
-BMO Capital Markets upped their price target on shares of Bank of Montreal from C$136.00 to C$139.00 and gave the company an “outperform” rating in a research report on Tuesday, June 15th.
 Barclays upped their price target on shares of Bank of Montreal from C$125.00 to C$126.00 and gave the company an “underweight” rating in a research report on Tuesday, June 8th.
-Finally, National Bank Financial upgraded shares of Bank of Montreal from a “sector perform” rating to an “outperform” rating in a research report on Monday, March 8th.
+Finally, BMO Capital Markets upped their price target on shares of Bank of Montreal from C$136.00 to C$139.00 and gave the company an “outperform” rating in a research report on Tuesday, June 15th.
 One analyst has rated the stock with a sell rating, two have given a hold rating and eight have assigned a buy rating to the company.
 The stock presently has an average rating of “Buy” and an average target price of $113.50.

 The company has a quick ratio of 1.00, a current ratio of 1.00 and a debt-to-equity ratio of 0.14.
 The firm has a fifty day moving average price of $101.04.
 The stock has a market cap of $66.81 billion, a P/E ratio of 14.84, a PEG ratio of 0.68 and a beta of 1.32.